Goal: Use business architecture drawings in Gluu (“Drawings”) to build an interactive visual guide that helps users navigate your process hierarchy.

 Make custom navigation #

-Link to processes or activities #
+Link to categories, groups or processes #

 Enrich shapes with links to categories, groups and processes in your hierarchy — or link to external sites or plain text.
 This creates a visual, interactive guide for users.